malyn/Enforth/DESIGN.md

 RAM is the most precious resource in the system and so a handful of optimizations/decisions have been made in order to conserve that resource:

 * We do not implement `WORD` or `FIND` since those require a separate word buffer.
-Instead, we use MFORTH's `PARSE-WORD` and `FIND-WORD` functions, which expect `c-addr u` and thus can point directly at the terminal input buffer.
+Instead, we use enforth's `PARSE-WORD` and `FIND-WORD` functions, which expect `c-addr u` and thus can point directly at the terminal input buffer.
 * The hidden definitions (`EVALUATE`, `INTERPRET`, and `QUIT`) are stored in flash and a dedicated CFA is used to switch the interpreter into PROGMEM threading mode on the AVR.
 This slows down the inner interpreter since it has to know which mode it is in, but the benefit is that we do not need so spend 100 or so bytes on these hidden definitions.

 # Initialization

-MFORTH is initialized with an array.
-MFORTH takes over that array and uses it for the dictionary and stacks (the latter which are configurable in the constructor).
+enforth is initialized with an array.  enforth takes over that array and uses it for the dictionary and stacks (the latter which are configurable in the constructor).
 The stacks start at the end of the array and the dictionary at the beginning.

 `go()` takes the name of the word to find and execute and, by default, that word is `COLD`.  `COLD` initializes the system and then calls `ABORT` (which calls `QUIT`).
 The caller could also specify `WARM-EEPROM` which copies the dictionary from EEPROM to RAM and then calls `ABORT` (since the EEPROM would already have to contain `EVALUATE` and `QUIT`).